tsnellgrove/css_cheat_sheet/css_cheat_sheet/css_to_do.md

 	- DONE: learn about classes and font settings
 	- DONE: create github repo and push commits to origin day 4:
-	- learn about margins and ??
+	- DONE: learn about margins and text formating day 5:
+	- learn about ?